fereidani/recaptcha2/README.md

 ```
 **Config details :**

-Config of main class is an javascript object and attributes are :
+Config of main class is a javascript object and attributes are :

 ```
 siteKey : your Site Key from google